Great Smoky Mountain National Park

 Getting There

-How to Travel to Smoky Mountain National Park
+How to Travel to Great Smoky Mountain National Park

 Traveling to Great Smoky Mountains National Park is accessible from multiple directions, as the park spans both North Carolina and Tennessee.
 For those flying, the nearest major airports are in Knoxville, Tennessee, and Asheville, North Carolina, both about an hour or two away from the park by car.
 Knoxville’s McGhee Tyson Airport (TYS) offers a wide range of flights, while Asheville Regional Airport (AVL) also serves as a convenient gateway, especially for travelers from the southeastern U.S. Once in either city, visitors can rent a car to drive to the park, as public transportation options are limited.